-then the AMF shall provide updated allowed NSSAI or partially allowed NSSAI excluding the alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.
-For case a), the AMF may also provide updated configured NSSAI excluding the alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.
-For case b), the AMF shall also provide updated configured NSSAI excluding the alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.
+then the AMF shall provide updated allowed NSSAI or partially allowed NSSAI excluding the alternative S-NSSAI to the UE over the current access type during the UE configuration update procedure or during the registration procedure.
+Additionally, if the alternative S-NSSAI is not included in allowed NSSAI or partially allowed NSSAI over the other access type:

+1) for case a), the AMF may also provide updated configured NSSAI excluding the alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure; or

+2) for case b), the AMF shall also provide updated configured NSSAI excluding the alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.

 Based on SMF local configuration, if the replaced S-NSSAI is subject to NSAC or the alternative S-NSSAI is subject to NSAC or both, the SMF may perform NSAC for the replaced S-NSSAI or the alternative S-NSSAI or both.